brson/contract-game/doc/notes.md

-In the meantime I give up trying to package polkadot-js for use outside of npm, and try to set up a yarn app that will let me import the the library in the expected way.
+In the meantime I give up trying to package polkadot-js for use outside of npm, and try to set up a yarn app that will let me import the library in the expected way.

 As someone mostly unfamiliar with npm I immediately encounter more problems.